miloszmisiek/ci-pp4-one_team/README.md

 ## Acknowledgments
 1. My girlfriend for being my biggest supporter throught the entire time!
 2. A very big thanks to my friends [Juliia Konovalova](https://github.com/IuliiaKonovalova) and [Aleksei Konovalov](https://github.com/lexach91) for all the help, guidance and sharing their experience with me.
 You guys are the best!
+3. My mentor [Samantha Dartnall](https://www.linkedin.com/in/samantha-dartnall/) for guidance and support on the project.

 [Back to contents](#contents)